JBrVJxsc/xk6-streamloader/README.md

 - **Returns**: Array of parsed JavaScript objects from all compressed batches
 - **Throws**: Error if decompression fails or any line contains invalid JSON

-#### streamloader.writeWeightedMultipleCompressedJsonLinesToArrayFile(weightedCompressedJsonLinesArray, outputFilePath, [bufferSize])
+#### streamloader.writeWeightedMultipleCompressedJsonLinesToArrayFile(weightedMultipleCompressedJsonLinesArray, outputFilePath, [bufferSize])
 - **Parameters**:
-  - `weightedCompressedJsonLinesArray` (array) - Array of [compressedJsonLines, weight] pairs where:
+  - `weightedMultipleCompressedJsonLinesArray` (array) - Array of [multipleCompressedJsonLines, weight] pairs where:
-    - `compressedJsonLines` (string) - base64-encoded, gzip-compressed JSONL string
+    - `multipleCompressedJsonLines` (array) - array of base64-encoded, gzip-compressed JSONL strings
-    - `weight` (number) - target number of objects from this batch
+    - `weight` (number) - target number of objects from this batch group
       - If actual count == weight: keep all objects
       - If actual count > weight: slice to keep only `weight` objects
       - If actual count < weight: duplicate objects cyclically until count == weight